 What is radical social work?

 Radical social work is the idea that social work aims to improve people's lives not only by helping individuals and families but also by striving for structural change.
-Radical social work challenges the culture and status quo, and aims to change systems of oppression through advocacy, community organizing, and direct action.
-Radical social work also seeks to empower individuals to participate in creating social change.
+Radical social work challenges the culture and status quo, and aims to bring systems of oppression to an end through advocacy, community organizing, and direct action.
+Radical social work also seeks to empower individuals to participate in creating social change and self-advocacy.

 This is my mission.